ycdxsb/PocOrExp_in_Github/2025/README.md

 - [https://github.com/Nxploited/CVE-2025-8359](https://github.com/Nxploited/CVE-2025-8359) :  ![starts](https://img.shields.io/github/stars/Nxploited/CVE-2025-8359.svg) ![forks](https://img.shields.io/github/forks/Nxploited/CVE-2025-8359.svg)

 ## CVE-2025-8220
- A vulnerability classified as critical has been found in Engeman Web up to 12.0.0.1.
-Affected is an unknown function of the file /Login/RecoveryPass of the component Password Recovery Page.
+ A vulnerability has been found in Engeman Web up to 12.0.0.2.
+The affected element is an unknown function of the file /Login/RecoveryPass of the component Password Recovery Page.
 The manipulation of the argument LanguageCombobox as part of Cookie leads to sql injection.
-It is possible to launch the attack remotely.
+The attack is possible to be carried out remotely.
 The exploit has been disclosed to the public and may be used.
+Upgrading to version 12.0.0.3 is sufficient to fix this issue.
+Upgrading the affected component is advised.
 The vendor was contacted early about this disclosure but did not respond in any way.